 AdGuard DNS free domain name service is an alternative way to block ads, protect personal data, enable secure browser search and protect children from adult content.
 Internet filter provides the necessary minimum protection against advertising, tracking and phishing.

-In AdGuard DNS there are 2 modes (policies) that determine access to a particular category of sites:
+In AdGuard DNS, there are four modes (policies) that determine access to a particular category of sites:

 - 'No Ads' — AdGuard DNS servers are used to block ads, tracking and phishing.